AutoViML/Auto_ViML/README.md

 ## Background

 Auto_ViML was designed for building High Performance Interpretable Models with the least variables.
 The "V" in Auto_ViML stands for Variant because it tries Multiple Models and Multiple Features to find the best performing model for any dataset.
 The "i" in Auto_ViML stands for "Interpretable" since it selects the fewest features to build a simpler, more interpretable model.
 This is key.
+Some of the differentiators of Auto_ViML from other open source AutoML libraries is as follows:
+Auto_ViML is the package that:
+1. Requires no data prep - you can send in your entire dataframe without a single change.
+It loves dirty data!
+2. Requires no classification of variables: All other packages want you to tell them which variables are numeric, categorical, NLP text, date variables etc. autoVimal detects all of these automatically as any AutoML package should!
+3. Does feature reduction automatically!
+All other packages use all the variables you send them which means they are either bloated or highly complex models.
+Autovimal is the only package that produces the best model with the fewest variables.
+That means it is very easy to interpret!
+4. Produces charts and graphs automatically.
+Just set verbose to 1 or 2
+5. Handles both text, date and numeric and categorical data all in the same model.
+In other packages they cannot Handle NLP.
+Some Cannot handle date variables.
+But AutoViML is the only package that uses all of them!

 Auto_ViML is built using Scikit-Learn, Numpy, Pandas and Matplotlib.
 It should run on any Python 2 or Python 3 Anaconda installations.
 You won't have to import any special